l7mp/learning-go/99-labs/03-splitdim/README.md

    - check if the sender and the receiver in the transfer are different and return an appropriate error if not,
    - lock the database `db` for *writing* (`db.mu.Lock()`),
    - make sure the database will be unlocked at the end of the call (`defer db.mu.Unlock()`), and
-   - perform the actual transaction: increase the balance of the sender by the amount of the transfer (meaning that the sender is now a *creditor* in the transaction) and decrease the balance of the receiver with the same amount (meaning that the receiver is now in *debt*: the receiver *owns* "amount" of money to the sender).
+   - perform the actual transaction: increase the balance of the sender by the amount of the transfer (meaning that the sender is now a *creditor* in the transaction) and decrease the balance of the receiver with the same amount (meaning that the receiver is now in *debt*: the receiver *owes* "amount" money to the sender).

-   If any of the users are not actually registered in the database then the transfer API should silently initialize the balance of these users with zero balance and perform the transaction on after that.
+   If any of the users are not actually registered in the database then the transfer API should silently initialize the balance of the new users to zero and perform the transaction on after that.
 This simplifies the API a lot (otherwise we would need an additional `api/register` API as well).

 > ✅ **Check**
 >